hvasbath/beat/docs/index.rst

 one or many rectangular dislocations (geometry, position, amount of dislocation).
-With observations at the earth's surface like geodetic data, i.e. deformation maps from e.g. InSAR or GPS and seismic data i.e. seismic waveforms from seismic stations, it is possible to estimate the parameters of these deformation sources.
+With observations at the earth's surface like geodetic data, i.e. deformation maps from e.g. InSAR or point information from GNSS and seismic data i.e. seismic waveforms from seismic stations, it is possible to estimate the parameters of these deformation sources.